Edward Bruce, 1st Lord Kinloss: Career

-He accompanied the King to England on his accession in 1603.
+England

+Bruce arrived in London ahead of King James in April 1603 at the Union of the Crowns.
 In June the king sent him to greet Charles of Arenberg, who had arrived as the envoy from Isabella and Albert Rulers of the Netherlands to congratulate James, but had fallen ill from gout.

+According to a French ambassador, the Marquis de Rosny, Bruce was a member of a conspicuous bedchamber faction at court which included the Earl of Mar and Sir Thomas Erskine.
+The Duke of Lennox and his followers formed a separate Scottish group and envied the influence of the bedchamber Scots.
+Rosny gave Bruce a diamond ring.

 Bruce became an English subject, was admitted to the Privy Council, and appointed Master of the Rolls for life.
 He also received Whorlton Castle and its manor in 1603, which would remained in the Bruce family until the late 19th century.

 In 1604, he was made Lord Bruce of Kinloss, with remainder to his heirs male.
 A letter from the Earl of Salisbury to the Earl of Shrewsbury written in 1608 alludes to Bruce having a grave illness.

 He died in London in January 1611.
 He was succeeded in his titles by his eldest son, also named Edward.

 An inventory was made of his household goods and silverware around the year 1610.
 He had seven pieces of tapestry for his great chamber, and a suite of gilt leather hangings for the gallery.
 His pictures included the king's arms, a portrait of Christian IV of Denmark, a Queen of Persia, a Queen of Turkey, Paris and Helen, a portrait of a nun, and a portrait of a French woman.